gulls-microlensing/gulls/README.md

 ## Input Files

-GULLS requires several input files specified in your parameter file:
+Gulls requires several input files specified in your parameter file:

 - **Sources**: Star catalogs with positions, magnitudes, and properties
 - **Lenses**: Lens catalogs with masses, distances, and proper motions